alexwlchan/alexwlchan.net/src/notes/2025/2025-10-04-tumblr-api-sans-auth.md

 ---
-layout: til
+layout: note
 title: Using the Tumblr v1 API doesn't require auth
 summary: You can get information from `https://{username}.tumblr.com/api/read`.
 date: 2025-10-04 06:46:34 +01:00
-tags:
-  - tumblr
-old_syntax_highlighting: true
+topic: Preserving social media
 ---
 I'm working on a project to get some data from Tumblr, and I wanted to use the Tumblr API.